-All transfer students (including those transferring in with the IAI GECC package) must have a 2.00 cumulative grade average for all college work (exclusive of military science), and for all work completed at Illinois Wesleyan, in order to qualify for an undergraduate degree.
+All transfer students (including those transferring in with the IAI GECC package) must have a 2.00 cumulative grade average for all college work, and for all work completed at Illinois Wesleyan, in order to qualify for an undergraduate degree.
 Courses with grades of less than C will not be accepted for transfer.